JoeKun/freebsd-configuration/documentation/freebsd/freebsd.md

    # gpart add -a 4k -t freebsd-zfs -l owc0.1 ada1
    ```

- * Set VFS tunable to make sure ZFS will setup the pool optimized for 4k (i.e. Advanced Format) drives.
+ * For FreeBSD 10.1, we used to need to set a VFS tunable to make sure ZFS will setup the pool optimized for 4k (i.e. Advanced Format) drives, like so:

    `# sysctl vfs.zfs.min_auto_ashift=12`

+However, it seems like that VFS tunable doesn't exist in FreeBSD 11 anymore, as running this command produces an error.
+Nevertheless, the ZFS pool we're about to create with the following commands will have the correct `ashift` value, as you can verify later on by checking the output of `zdb`.

  * Create the ZFS pool.